 - Add dried cranberries to oatmeal or whole-grain cereal.

 - Toss dried or fresh cranberries into a muffin or cookie recipe.

 - Include fresh cranberries in an apple dessert, such as pie or cobbler, for extra flavor.

-People who use the blood thinning drug warfarin (Coumadin) should not suddenly increase their intake of cranberries.
+People who use the blood thinning drug warfarin (Coumadin)

 Although there is conflicting evidence regarding the potential for cranberries to enhance its anticlotting effects, they could lead to increased bleeding.

 Cranberry products may also lead to higher excretion of oxalate in urine.
-This could promote the formation of kidney stones in those who are susceptible to calcium oxalate-type stones.
+This could promote

 Individuals with a history of kidney stones should talk to their healthcare provider before increasing their intake of cranberries.

 Are any other berries as rich in nutrients as cranberries?